gtech-mulearn/mufifa-2026/profile/keerthanalekshmisl@mulearn.md

-# Keerthana Lekshmi S L

-**Squad Domain:** Coder | **FIFA Nation:** Argentina
+**Squad Domain:** Coder | **FIFA Nation:** Brazil

-## About Me

-I am Keerthana Lekshmi S L, a B.Tech Information Technology student from Government Engineering College Idukki.
-I am passionate about web development, UI design, full-stack development, and building real-world projects that solve practical problems.
-I enjoy working with HTML, CSS, JavaScript, React, Node.js, MongoDB, GitHub, and learning cloud and DevOps concepts.

-I joined μFIFA to learn by contributing, improve my public proof of work, collaborate with other learners, and become more confident in open-source and community-based challenges.
-I am still growing as a developer, but I want to use this tournament to build consistency, improve my skills, and make my name visible on the leaderboard.

----

 ## ⚽ FIFA World Cup Corner

 ### My Nation & Why:

-I am representing **Argentina** in μFIFA.
-I chose Argentina because of their strong football legacy, team spirit, emotional World Cup journey, and the inspiration created by Lionel Messi and the squad.
-Argentina represents passion, hard work, comeback spirit, and loyalty, which makes it a nation I can connect with during this tournament.
+I am representing **Brazil** in μFIFA.
+I chose Brazil because of their beautiful style of football, strong World Cup history, attacking mindset, and legendary players.
+Brazil is a nation known for creativity, skill, confidence, and football passion.
+As a Neymar fan, Brazil feels like the perfect nation for me to represent.

 ### Supporting Team in the Real World Cup 2026:

-For the real FIFA World Cup 2026, I am supporting **Argentina**.
-I admire the way they play as a team and how they carry emotion, pressure, and expectations with confidence.
+For the real FIFA World Cup 2026, I am supporting **Brazil**.
 My μFIFA nation and my real-world football support are the same.
+I want Brazil to come back strongly and show their classic attacking football on the world stage.

 ### All-Time Favourite Player:

-My all-time favourite footballer is **Lionel Messi**.
-I admire him because of his skill, consistency, calmness, vision, and humble journey.
-His story shows that greatness is built through dedication, discipline, and patience.
-His ability to create chances, score goals, and lead the team inspires me.
+My all-time favourite footballer is **Neymar Jr.** I admire him because of his creativity, dribbling, flair, confidence, and ability to entertain fans.
+His playing style is unique, and he brings emotion and beauty to the game.
+As a fan, I connect with the way he plays with freedom and passion.

 ### Best Player Right Now:

 I think **Kylian Mbappé** is one of the best players in the world right now.
-His speed, finishing, confidence, and big-match performance make him a dangerous player.
-He can change the result of a match with a single run or goal.
+His speed, finishing, confidence, and performance in big matches make him one of the most dangerous players in football.

 ### Past World Cup Memories:

-My most memorable FIFA World Cup moment was Argentina winning the 2022 World Cup.
-The final against France was full of emotion, pressure, goals, and drama.
-Watching Messi finally lift the World Cup was an unforgettable football memory.
+My most memorable FIFA World Cup moment was watching Brazil matches and seeing the passion of Brazilian football fans.
+Brazil’s style, energy, and emotional connection with football always make their World Cup matches special.

 ### 2026 Predictions:

-I think **Argentina** has a strong chance to win the FIFA World Cup 2026.
+I think **Brazil** has a strong chance to win the FIFA World Cup 2026.
 My dark horse team to watch is **Morocco**, because they showed great fighting spirit and teamwork in the previous World Cup.
-The player who may define this tournament could be **Kylian Mbappé**, because of his speed, finishing, and ability to perform in big matches.
+The player who may define this tournament could be **Neymar Jr.** if he is fit and available, because his creativity and experience can make a big difference for Brazil.
-The match I am most looking forward to is **Argentina vs France**, because their last World Cup final was one of the most exciting matches in football history.
+The match I am most looking forward to is **Brazil vs Argentina**, because it is one of the biggest rivalries in football.

 ### μFIFA World Cup 2026 - Tournament Goals: